ReDI-School/fullstack_bootcamp/00_setup-n-fundamentals/git-workflow-cheatsheet.md

-# Git Workflow — Session Prep Cheat Sheet
+# Git Workflow — Cheat Sheet

-A generic step-by-step routine for preparing and committing changes before a teaching session.
+A generic step-by-step routine for preparing and committing changes to GitHub.

 ## 1. Navigate to your project folder
 ```